milesspencer35/startup/README.md

 - **existing user** - Can login in.
 Each users count is individually stored for them.
 - **Use MongoDB to store credentials** - Stores username, email, and encrypted password.
 - **Restricts functionality** - No functionally works if you aren't logged in.
 HTTPS requests won't work if not logged in.

+## WebSocket deliverable

+For this deliverable I used webSocket to send a notification when a new item is added.

+- **Backend listens for WebSocket connection** - done!
+- **Frontend makes WebSocket connection** - done!
+- **Data sent over WebSocket connection** - done!
+- **WebSocket data displayed** - When an item is added it shows up in the recently added items popup.